s0600204/ProjectDependenciesTable/README.rst

 		"alt-code": ["nss"]
 	},

-There is an optional key - ``always-show-alt`` - which if provided and set to ``true`` will cause the alternate dependency to be queried for and the result displayed for *all* distributions in the final table.
-If it is not provided, or is set to its default value of ``false``, the alternate dependency will only be queried for and appear for those repositories where it has been explicitly flagged that the alternate dependency is needed.
+There is an optional key - ``always-show-alt`` - which if provided and set to ``true`` will cause the alternate dependency to be displayed for *all* distributions in the final table.
+If it is not provided, or is set to its default value of ``false``, the alternate dependency will only appear for those repositories where it has been explicitly flagged that the alternate dependency is needed.

 ``distros.json``